Bone-setting: 21st century

 In some developing countries, traditional bone-setters are popular and can be the only address for treatment of bone-related injuries.
 Most often, it will be the case that there is a shortage of orthopedic doctors and surgeons in the country, and so the two practitioners coexist in the same setting.
 In parts of South America, Asia and Africa, traditional bone-setters treat musculoskeletal injuries in general, not just fractures and dislocations.
-Traditional bone-setters are also known to offer cheaper services and allegedly faster treatment options.
+Traditional bone-setters are also known to offer cheaper services and prompt treatment.

 In Japan, bone-setting is known as sekkotsu.
 In India, practitioners are known as haad vaidyas.
 In China, it is known as die-da, and is practiced by martial artists.
 In Bulgaria, they are called Chakrukchia or Чакръкчия in Cyrillic.
 In Portugal it is known as endireita.

 Manipulative surgery

 In a 1932 book on the subject, A. S. Blundell Bankart defined manipulative surgery as "the art and practice of moving joints for therapeutic purposes".
 In an address delivered to the Royal Society of Medicine in 1923, R. C. Elmslie described the "use of manipulative methods in surgery" as having grown in recent years.
 He said that "formerly such practitioners were called 'bone-setters.
 A book review in Nature in 1934 said that manipulative surgery was "almost a monopoly of the bone-setter".